richardgaywood/paydata.org/content/sprawlrunners/matrix/devices.md

 * Host
 * Standalone device - any device that has a Matrix connection and isn't one of the above.

 Standalone devices connected directly to the Matrix are considered *unattended*.
 Unattended devices are very vulnerable to deckers.
-To protect them, they are often connected to a commlink (via a PAN), a cyberdeck (via an s-PAN), or a host (via a WAN.)
-Networked standalone devices cannot be directly hacked; the decker has to hack the hosting network first.
+To protect them, they are often connected to a network that is controlled by a commlink, a cyberdeck, or a host.
+Networked devices cannot be directly hacked; the decker has to hack the network controller first, then the device second.

 ## Matrix stats